caller

 - The returned caller is added to

-childrenand stopped with this instance. - If 'backend' and 'zmq_context' are not specified they are copied from this instance.
+childrenand stopped with this instance. - If 'backend' or 'zmq_context' are not specified they are copied from this instance.

 Source code in src/async_kernel/caller.py